6 Simple Hacks for Decorating Your Home for Christmas

 Use Twinkle or Battery Operated Lights

 Sometimes, it’s just not possible to plug in your Christmas tree lights.
-This was the case in my boys bedroom on their newly built shelves.
-I could have gotten creative with extension cords and twinkle lights, but I just didn’t want to.
+This was the case in my kids bedroom on their newly built shelves.
+I could have gotten creative with extension cords and zip ties, but I just didn’t want to.

 This is where battery operated lights save the day!
-I love the way these look in their room.
+I love the way these mini lights glitter in their room.
 I also used them in the basket I have in our entryway, just to add some twinkle at night.

 Use Decor to Hide Cords

 Well friends, I hope going into detail and sharing these 6 simple hacks while decorating has helped!
 Do you have any other hacks to add?
-Let me know in the comments!
+Let me know in the comments, and be sure to check out my Facebook and Instagram for more Christmas decor ideas!

 PIN IT FOR LATER